Nisharg-04/MERN-Stack-App-With-DevOps/README.md

 ### Pre-requisites to implement this project:

-nstall & Configure Docker by using below command, "NewGrp docker" will refresh the group config hence no need to restart the EC2 machine.
+Install & Configure Docker by using below command, "NewGrp docker" will refresh the group config.

 ```bash
 sudo apt-get update